Dawars/dawars.github.io/_posts/2016-06-13-oneplus-loop-vr-headset.md

   * It is very comfortable to wear, except at the nose part, where there is no foam.
 It presses my nose a little too hard but I think I can get used to it.
   * The loop itself has a gorgeous design and a sturdy build.
 It&#8217;s a lot more massive than a cheap Google Cardboard which given the production cost is no surprise.
-  * The lenses are good, it gives a clean and crispy image with my phones&#8217; display. (<del>the pixels are still visible which I generally dislike about VR</del> never mind)
+  * The lenses are good, it gives a clean and crispy image with my phones&#8217; display. (<del>the pixels are still visible which I generally dislike about VR</del> it's easy to get used to)
   * The only real disadvantage is the lack of a button which is probably not needed for the lauch event but it makes it practically impossible to play any games with it.
 (A workaround is to use a Bluetooth controller)

 ## Final words